Kinship Care: An Overview

 What Are the Kinship Care Benefits?

 For the child, there are a number of benefits to kinship care.
-As already mentioned, the foster care risks harm being done to the child in terms of development and safety.
-But kindship care benefits include a more stable and familiar environment.
+As already mentioned, the trauma of entering foster care risks harm being done to the child in terms of development and feelings of safety.
+But kinship care benefits include a more stable and familiar environment.

-Below we discuss the kindship care benefits for the child in more detail.
+Below we discuss the kinship care benefits for the child in more detail.

 In general, kinship care is better for the child’s well-being.
 Being moved to an environment in which they’re familiar creates a sense of stability for the child.